Fabio930/CollectiPy/README.md

 CollectiPy is a minimal sandbox for decision-making experiments.
 It keeps the physics simple and focuses on agent reasoning, arenas, GUI helpers, and data exports.
 You can disable the GUI, extend movement/detection logic with plugins, or add custom arenas.

+This page is for people running the simulator.
+Developer-oriented details live in `README_DEVELOPERS.md`.

 ## Quick Start

 ```bash